Welcome to Lapland – where the sun never sets!

 A Sameby is an extensive area, often stretching from the inland forest areas to the mountains on the Norwegian border.
 The Sameby areas consequently follow the reindeer’s (mountain reindeer’s) annual migration from the forests to mountains.
 You can often find resorts run by a Sami family, and opportunities to explore Sami life and culinary culture in those areas.
-Discover more Sami companies specializing in photography guides that takes you to amazing places.
+Discover more Sami companies specialising in photography guides that takes you to amazing places.

 The best way to explore Lapland is with a motorhome